Espresso Walnut Chocolate Chip Cookies

 How should I store these?

 Store in an airtight container to keep these cookies soft and chewy.
 They’ll stay fresh for 7 days at room temperature.
-Or, you can store in the fridge for a couple weeks or the freezer for even longer!
+Or, you can store in the fridge for a couple weeks or the freezer for up to 3 months.

 espresso walnut chocolate chip cookies on a baking sheet, one with a bite taken out.